DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-10-04-reasons-for-rejection-iteration-5.md

 After the user selects ‘send feedback and reject application’ the feedback is sent to the candidate and the user is taken to the feedback page.

-### We kept ‘course full’ as a reason for rejection
+### Keeping ‘course full’ as a reason for rejection

-We considered moving ‘course full’ at the same level as ‘make offer’ and ‘reject application’.
+We considered moving ‘course full’ to the same level as ‘make offer’ and ‘reject application’.

 But we decided not to do that because: